AlfredLouis00/japanese-brochure/README.md

 # japanese-brochure

-A book that helps Japanese learners learn Japanese better.
+A book(in Simplified Chinese) that helps Japanese learners learn Japanese better.